1. Course description.

 - Wi-Fi access,

-- Central London location - at the Ironmongers' Hall, next to the Barbican station and the Museum of London,
+- Central London location - at the CAP House, next to the Barbican station,

 - networking opportunity,

 - In order to fully benefit from the training course, we recommend that attendees bring their personal WiFi-enabled laptops to the session with at least one of the following web browsers installed: Chrome, Safari, Mozilla Firefox and/or Internet Explorer.
 Also, the laptops should be equipped with a simple text editor suitable for code/script typing e.g. Notepad++ (for Windows users) or TextWrangler (for Mac users).
 Please be advised that we do not recommend the following applications: WordPad, Gedit or TextEdit.